openstack/keystone/doc/source/admin/federation/configure_federation.rst

 keystone's ``[saml]/idp_entity_id`` option.
 For an OpenID Connect IdP, it is the IdP's Issuer Identifier.
 It will usually appear as a URI but there is no requirement for it to resolve to anything and may be arbitrarily decided by the administrator of the IdP.
-The local name, here called 'myidp', is decided by you and will be used by the mapping and protocol, and later for authentication.
+The local name, here called 'samltest', is decided by you and will be used by the mapping and protocol, and later for authentication.

 A keystone identity provider may have multiple `remote_ids` specified, this